 "In view of their increased exposure, banks have been concerned in the development of the restricted theory of sovereign immunity and have always insisted, wherever possible, that sovereign immunity in relation to jurisdiction and enforcement should be waived in any relevant financial contracts.
-The law in both the USA and the United Kingdom is, of course, protective of the interest of international banks and accordingly [became] the rule for banking transactions involving states to be governed by English or New York law and for waivers of immunity to be sought."48/ game.
+The law in both the USA and the United Kingdom is, of course, protective of the interest of international banks and accordingly [became] the rule for banking transactions involving states to be governed by English or New York law and for waivers of immunity to be sought."

+Effectively, during the process of the high cycle of TNB lending to sovereign borrowers the creditors substantially altered the rules of the game.
 Borrowers did have the opportunity to reject or limit the coverage of the relevant clauses of the loan contracts, as did Colombia and Brazil, respectively, nonetheless, most sovereign borrowers, especially those with more limited access to the international capital market, simply acquiesced and, without really contemplating the consequences of that matter, they waived their sovereign immunity in order to obtain a higher volume of credit.
 That fact made the ensuing debt restructuring process distinct from all previous ones and substantially more difficult for borrowers.